-This \$230 million provision is only in the Senate bill.
+This provision is in the Senate bill and the final legislation.
 Straddles occur when individuals hold (generally two) assets that move in opposite directions (such as an option to buy, or call, along with an option to sell, or put, at a fixed price).
 If one of the assets is sold for a loss, current law allows the loss only in excess of the gain of the other asset, with unused loss carried over.
 Some stock positions are exempt from this treatment and there is some confusion regarding circumstances when the parts of the straddle are not identified.

-The proposal makes a number of detailed changes in the straddle rule including repeal of the stock exemptions, providing that taxpayers identify the components of straddles, and changing the rule from a deferral of loss to a change in basis.
+The provision makes a number of detailed changes in the straddle rule including repeal of the stock exemptions, providing that taxpayers identify the components of straddles, and changing the rule from a deferral of loss to a change in basis.